|

 purified copper.
 These are dipped into an electrolyte

-of copper(II) sulphate solution.
+of copper(II) sulfate solution.

 -